-Bloom's: Understand Learning Objective: Summarize the characteristics; advantages; and limitations of the major research designs.
-Question Category: Information Topic: Research methods 47.
-Regina wants to study the homeless in her hometown.
+Learning Objective: Summarize the characteristics, advantages, and limitations of the major research designs.

+- 47. Regina wants to study the homeless in her hometown.
 In order to do so, she lives at a homeless shelter for a month.
-During this time, she does everything that the women she is studying does and tells no one of her true identity.
-This method would be A. an experiment.
+During this time, she does everything that the women she is studying do and tells no one of her true identity.
+This method is

+- A. an experiment.

-B. ethnography.
+- B. ethnography.

-- C. face-to-face interview. - D. participant observation.
+- C. face-to-face interview.

+- D. participant observation.